 If the parents are unable to reach an agreement after receiving the GAL’s recommendation, the Court will schedule a Trial during which the Judge makes an ultimate decision regarding custody and placement of the children.
 The GAL participates in the trial as an advocate for the best interests for the minor children.

-For further details, please see our website or contact us for a free initial office consultation.
+For further details, please see us at Nelson, Krueger & Millenbach, LLC or contact us for a free initial office consultation.